BostonBSD/financials/README.md

 It might be useful to create a watch list that displays a list of stocks and their stats [one per row], the current RSI, whether it is an upward or downward trend, and an indicator string, updating maybe every 4 or 5 seconds [save the historical data on the first fetch operation].

 An RSS news reader that displays any current pertinent news in a plaintext format for listed stocks [Nasdaq RSS Feeds looks like a promising news source.
-GMarkup and Libxml2 look like a useful library].
+GMarkup and Libxml2 look like useful libraries].

 Conversion to Gtk4 after an XML file creation application is developed [they aren't developing glade any longer].